 Size: 78 x 42 x 30 inches (extended) | Material: Solid wood, rubberwood | Seating Capacity: Up to 8 people when fully extended | Shape: Rectangular

 Seating sold separately

 For an all-around excellent table with a reasonable price tag, check out the Mistana Katarina Dining Table.
-Measuring 30 inches high, 42 inches wide, and 60 inches long, it comes with a removable leaf, allowing you to extend it to an impressive 78 inches.
+Measuring 30 x 42 x 60 inches, it comes with a removable leaf, allowing you to extend it to an impressive 78 inches.